tombewley/tombewley.github.io/_pages/notes/A Reduction of Imitation Learning and Structured Prediction to No-Regret Online Learning.md

   - Train $\hat{\pi}_{i+1}$ on the augmented dataset.

 Starting with $\beta_1=1$ is typically useful because it means we don't have to specify an initial policy $\hat\pi_1$.
 The only requirement for the evolution of $\beta_i$ is that the average value across all iterations $\rightarrow0$ as $i\rightarrow\infty$.
 In practice, the best approach seems to be to set $\beta_1=1$ and $\beta_i=0\ \forall i>1$.
-A theoretical analysis in the paper demonstrates the robustness of the algorithm, and it is shown to outperform a couple of earlier alternatives for imitation learning
+A theoretical analysis in the paper demonstrates the robustness of the algorithm, and it is shown to outperform a couple of earlier alternatives for imitation learning.